nasreddinelaouar/nasreddinelaouar/README.md

-### Hi everybody 👋 Pleased to meet you !
+### Hi everyone 👋 Pleased to meet you !
 My name is Nasreddine Laouar

 <!--
 **nasreddinelaouar/nasreddinelaouar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.